Singapore Income Tax: Tax Residency & Tax Rates 2023

 • Singapore income tax rates for residents range from 0% to 22%.
 Non-residents are taxed at the flat rate of 15% or the resident’s rates whichever is higher

-• Personal income tax is imposed only on the income sourced within Singapore.
+• Tax authorities impose personal income tax only on income sourced within Singapore.
 The income earned outside Singapore is exempt from taxation.
 There is no capital gain tax in Singapore.

-• Taxpayer to file the annual personal income tax returns to IRAS by the 15th of April.
+• Taxpayers to file the annual personal income tax returns to IRAS by the 15th of April.

 3 Ways Your Income is Liable to Tax in Singapore

-The phrase “accruing in or derived from Singapore” in the income tax Act describes the territorial scope of Singapore’s tax system.
-This means that Singapore has the right to tax income if the source of the income is in Singapore.
+The phrase “accruing in or derived from Singapore” in the income tax Act delineates the territorial scope of Singapore’s tax system.
+Essentially, this provision signifies that Singapore possesses the authority to tax income if its source originates within the boundaries of Singapore.

-Singapore also uses deemed-sourced provisions to remove the uncertainty of applying source rules based on case principles.
-Deemed-sourced provisions create a source of income in Singapore where none may exist under general tax law.
+Moreover, Singapore strategically utilizes deemed-sourced provisions as a proactive approach to eliminate ambiguity associated with applying source rules primarily based on case principles, thereby ensuring greater clarity and consistency in the taxation framework.
+Furthermore, these provisions establish a source of income in Singapore even where none may exist under general tax law.

 The Income Tax Act (ITA) contains provisions that deem the source of certain types of income to be in Singapore.
 These types of income include:

-The Income Tax Act (ITA) contains expression “income received in Singapore” has an expanded meaning for income tax purposes and is defined to include monies or other assets which are:
+The Income Tax Act (ITA) incorporates the term “income received in Singapore,” providing an extended interpretation for income tax purposes.
+Moreover, this includes monies or other assets that are:

 Income Accruing in Singapore